Online Optimization of Switched LTI Systems Using Continuous-Time and Hybrid Accelerated Gradient Flows: Numerical Examples

+Next, we consider the hybrid accelerated gradient controller of Section \ref{sec:4}.
+When the disturbance $\omega_t$ is constant and the plant has a single operating mode (i.e. $\sigma=1$) Fig. \ref{fig:thm4-2and3} compares the performance of the hybrid controller versus the gradient-flow controller. \blue{Different reset parameters are considered, with $\Delta = 0.5, 1, 5$; we also consider $\Delta = \infty$, corresponding to \eqref{ODENesterov}.
+In the latter case, it can be shown that the trajectories diverge.} Similarly, Fig. \ref{fig:thm-4-4}-(a) shows the bound of Theorem \ref{thm:EISS-Nesterov}, when $\omega_t$ is time-varying and the switching signal $\sigma$ is constant at all times.
+Fig. \ref{fig:thm-4-4}-(b) considers the case when the switching signal is time-varying.

-Fig. \ref{fig:thm-3-3}(a)-(b) illustrates the tracking error characterized in Theorem \eqref{thm:nesterovTrackingSingleMode} for constant $\sigma$ and time-varying $\sigma$, respectively.
-We note that, in this simulation, the time horizon has been rescaled in order to illustrate the behavior of the controller under switching of the plant.
+We note that in this simulation the time horizon has been rescaled in order to illustrate the behavior of the controller under switching of the plant.

-Finally, Fig. \ref{fig:thm4-1} illustrates the convergence of the accelerated gradient method when the cost function satisfies the reverse Lipschitz condition (Assumption \ref{ass:reverseLipschitz}).
-To this aim, we consider a scalar plant ($n=m=p=1$) composed of a single mode ($\vert \mc S \vert =1 $) and cost function described by: $f(u)= 1/4(Gu+Hw-\sbs{y}{ref})^4$, where $\sbs{y}{ref} \in \real$ is a constant reference.
-Notice that the gradient of $f(u)$ satisfies Assumption \ref{ass:lipschitzGradient} on compact sets.
+Finally, Fig. \ref{fig:thm4-1} illustrates the bound in Theorem \ref{thm:EISS-Nesterov-Practical}.
+In this case, we consider a scalar plant ($n=m=p=1$) with a single mode ($\vert \mc S \vert =1 $) and cost function $\phi_t(u)= 0.25(Gu+H\omega_t-\sbs{y}{ref})^4$, where $\sbs{y}{ref} \in \real$.
+Note that $\phi_t$ satisfies Assumption \ref{ass:reverseLipschitz} and Assumption \ref{ass:lipschitzGradient} on compact sets.
 Two important observations follow from Fig. \ref{fig:thm4-1}.
-First, the simulations suggest that admissible smaller restarting times $\Delta$, in general, result in faster convergence.
-Second, the simulation illustrates that the controller ensures converges only to a neighborhood of the optimal points, thus showing that the set of optimal points is only practically asymptotically stable.
-The residual neighborhood can be characterized as follows.
-Assumption \ref{ass:reverseLipschitz} implies $(u-\sbs{u}{ref})^2 > \nu_0^2$, which shows that $\ell_0 = \nu_0^2$, i.e., Assumption \ref{ass:reverseLipschitz} holds.
-Finally, Fig. \ref{fig:thm4-1}(c) compares the regulation errors of the gradient flow controller and of the Accelerated Gradient controller.
-The figure illustrates that: (i) the accelerated gradient controller, in general, ensures \textit{faster} convergence, but only to a neighborhood of the optimal points, and (ii) the gradient flow controller converges \textit{exactly} to the actual optimal points, thus overcoming the lack of asymptotic stability suffered by the accelerated controller.
-However, in this case the convergence is slower.
-Thus, our suggest the existence of a trade-off between acceleration and convergence properties in online optimization with dynamic momentum.
+First, the simulations suggest that in this case smaller restarting times $\Delta$ can improve transient performance.
+Second, the simulation illustrates that the control signal converges only to a neighborhood of the optimal point, thus validating the conclusion of Theorem \ref{thm:EISS-Nesterov-Practical}.
+The neighborhood of convergence can be characterized by observing that Assumption \ref{ass:reverseLipschitz} implies $(u-\sbs{u}{ref})^2 > \nu_0^2$, and thus $\nu_0^2 = \ell_0$.
+This condition is illustrated at the top of Fig. \ref{fig:thm4-1}.
+Finally, Fig. \ref{fig:thm4-1}-(c) compares the regulation error of the gradient flow controller versus the hybrid accelerated gradient controller.
+The figure shows that the accelerated gradient controller achieves faster convergence compared to the gradient descent-based controller, but the convergence is guaranteed only up to a neighborhood of the optimal points.